 Summary of Deposits Survey

 The Summary of Deposits (SOD) is the annual survey of branch office deposits as of June 30 for all FDIC-insured commercial banks, FDIC-supervised savings banks, and insured branches of foreign banks.
-Institutions with branch offices are required to submit this survey to the FDIC by July 30, 2007.
+Institutions with branch offices are required to submit this survey to the FDIC by July 30, 2009.
 Institutions with only a main office are exempt.
-Instructions, contact information, and survey facsimiles are available at http://www2.fdic.gov/sod/.
-All data collected from this year's SOD survey will be available to the public through the FDIC's web site by October 19, 2007.
+Publication of the survey data is dependent on timely and accurate filing by respondent institutions; therefore, no filing extensions will be granted.

 Electronic Filing Options